 For cute fall dates, look no further!
 Fall is the season of renaissance faires and festivals.
-Grab your lord or lady, put on some medieval garb, and toast a cup of mead.
+Grab your lord or lady, put on some medieval garb, and toast with a cup of mead.

 26. Sample the tasty offerings at a local cidery.

 Hard cider is so popular these days.
-It shouldn’t be hard to find a local cidery, and most offer tastings.
+It shouldn’t be hard to find a local cidery, most of which offer tastings.

 27. Have a pumpkin beer taste test.